$C^1$-triangulations of semialgebraic sets: Semialgebraic chains and integrations

 \begin{rem} {\rm ({\bf Semialgebraic currents}) Our integral $\int_X \omega$ over a compact semialgebraic set $X$ coincides with the integral as a {\it semialgebraic current} in geometric measure theory \cite{Federer, Hardt, HLTV}.
 The key point in the theory is that $X$ has a finite volume, hence the integral over the interior absolutely converges.
 Subanalytic currents are also available.
 However, the theory of currents is unclear for a more general setting such as the category of $\frak X$-sets or o-minimal category over any real closed field, while our approach does not have any trouble in such a general context. } \end{rem}

-\begin{rem} {\rm ({\bf de Rham homotopy theory of PA spaces}) In \cite{KS} the foundation of {\it semialgebraic} differential forms on semialgebraic sets, more precisely {\it PA forms} on PA spaces, has been introduced for the use in proving the formality of little cubes operads; in particular, as an analogy to the de Rham algebra of differential forms on smooth manifolds, the algebra of PA forms encodes the information of the real homotopy type of the space.
-A full detailed argument in the case of {\it compact} semialgebraic sets has been given in \cite{HLTV} using the theory of semialgebraic currents.
-In our approach using panel beatings, it seems highly possible to establish the theory of PA forms on possibly non-compact PA spaces with a less number of technicalities. } \end{rem}
+\begin{rem} {\rm ({\bf de Rham homotopy theory of PA spaces}) In \cite{KS} the foundation of {\it semialgebraic} differential forms on semialgebraic sets, more precisely {\it PA forms} on PA spaces, has been introduced for the use in proving the formality of little cubes operads; in particular, as an analogy to the de Rham algebra of differential forms on smooth manifolds, the algebra of PA forms encodes the information of the real homotopy type of the PA space.
+A large portion of the theory of PA forms has been clarified in \cite{HLTV} through a bit long discussion using semialgebraic currents.
+Our approach using panel beatings simplifies the arguments in a straightforward way; it enables us to directly connect the de Rham algebra of PA forms with Sullivan's model (CDGA) with real coefficients.
+Another advantage is that our approach works over an {\it arbitrary} real closed field. } \end{rem}